Of late, I have been looking into sugar.

-When I leave sugar, grains, and trigger foods out of my eating strategy, I simply don’t have the desire to overeat.
+When I leave sugar, grains, and trigger foods out of my eating strategy, I don’t have the desire to overeat.

 Is this the solution to the depression-food addiction cycle of sadness?

-The theory was that if you never ate sugar, then clearly your food issues weren’t resolved.
+The theory was that if you never ate sugar, then clearly, your food issues weren’t resolved.

-Now, the Yale Food Addiction Scale is becoming well known, and if it can be established that sugar and food addiction is real, perhaps we can start to eliminate these foods from our diets without feeling like we’ve failed at learning how to eat properly.
+Now, the Yale Food Addiction Scale is becoming well known, and if it can be established that sugar and food addiction is real, perhaps we can start to eliminate these foods from our diets without feeling like we’ve failed at learning how to eat correctly.